axkr/symja_android_library/symja_android_library/doc/functions/Tally.md

 or

 ```
-Tally(list, binary-predicate)
+Tally(list, binaryPredicate)
 ```

 > return the elements and their number of occurrences in `list` in a new result list.
-The `binary-predicate` tests if two elements are equivalent. `SameQ` is used as the default `binary-predicate`.
+The `binaryPredicate` tests if two elements are equivalent. `SameQ` is used as the default `binaryPredicate`.

 ### Examples